Multimetrics Reports

 Export of Multimetric Reports

-WOCU-Monitoring also allows the export of the report in PDF, CSV and JSON formats.
+WOCU-Monitoring also allows the export of the report in PDF, XLSX and JSON formats.
 These condense all information on the availability of the monitored assets in a document that can be easily dissemination and simple analysis.

 Through the Export selector located in the global report panel, the corresponding files shall be downloaded.